tensorush/tensorush.github.io/content/ljj.md

 tags = ["japanese"]
 +++

-Kanji logographic script adapted from Chinese.
+Kanji logographic script adapted from Chinese (120 out of 1000).

 <!-- more -->